InconspicuousWarehouse/spaceShooterSFML/README.md

 git clone https://github.com/InconspicuousWarehouse/spaceShooterSFML.git
 2. **MinGW Environment**: Make sure you have MinGW installed and properly configured on your computer.
 You can download MinGW from [MinGW.org](https://osdn.net/projects/mingw/).
 3. **SFML**: Download and install the SFML library.
 You can download SFML from the [SFML website](https://www.sfml-dev.org/download.php).
 4. **Compilation with CMake**: Navigate to the directory with the downloaded repository and create a build directory.
-Then go to the build directory and compile the game using CMake by entering the following commands in the terminal:
+Then go to the build directory and compile the game using CMake.
--   cd spaceShooterSFML
--   mkdir build
--   cd build
--   cmake ..
--   cmake --build .

 ## Running the Game
 After compiling the game, you can run it from the terminal or File Explorer by opening the executable file.
 If you are in the directory where the executable file was built, you can use the command `./Space` in the terminal.
 If you want to run the game from a different location, provide the full path to the executable file.